Youth Development Specialist - San Francisco

 - They enjoy working to meet goals, both individually and as part of a team, and are focused on the success of our youth throughout the program

 - Lastly, they are able to self-manage and motivate, and experience in trauma-informed work has led them to be aware of self-care needs and how to care for their colleagues

-- Case Management.
-Caseloads are 8-10 youth at any one time.
-Meetings are in-person or digital
+- Case Management: Meetings are in-person or digital

 - Program Design, Implementation, and Evaluation, including curriculum